Carrie Fisher: 1970s

 Fisher made her film debut in 1975 as the precociously seductive character Lorna Karpf in the Columbia Pictures comedy Shampoo, filmed in mid-1974, when she was age 17.
-In 1977, Fisher starred as Princess Leia in George Lucas' space opera film Star Wars (later retitled Star Wars: Episode IV – A New Hope) opposite Mark Hamill and Harrison Ford.
-Though her fellow actors were not close at the time, they bonded after the commercial success of the film.
+In 1977, Fisher starred as Princess Leia in George Lucas' space opera film Star Wars opposite Mark Hamill and Harrison Ford.
+Though she and her fellow actors were not close at the time, they bonded after the commercial success of the film.